 At South Valley Oral and Facial Surgery, we understand how overwhelming it can be to visit a dental professional.
 We will always do our best to make your stay comfortable and free from anxiety.
 When dental practices use terminology that you don’t understand it can trigger some mixed emotions.
 We understand that patient education is key in helping to bridge the gap in understanding what the problem is, how to fix it, and prevent it from happening again.
 Dentoalveolar surgery is a great example of a term that everyone could use a bit of education on.

 Dentoalveolar surgery is a blanket term used to describe a number of different surgeries that involve the teeth and the structures that support them.
 Surgery on structures like alveolar bone and soft tissue structures like the gums are included under the description of dentoalveolar surgery.
+For many of these procedures, x-rays or 3D imaging may be required.

 Here are some of the most common surgeries that can be described as being dentoalveolar surgeries: